usaid-cs/yesterday-i-learned/random.md

 - French stop signs say "ARRET\nSTOP".
 Quebec signs just say "ARRET".
 - By total length, Birmingham has more canals than Venice.
 - T-Mobile was/is owned by Deutsche Telekom.
-- AlphaBay founder Alexandre Cazes decided it would be cool to end his own life when the site got shut down.
 - [Amputees are never handcuffed to a vehicle door](https://www.quora.com/How-are-amputees-handcuffed), because of liability issues should the vehicle be set on fire.
 Other wastes of time include trying to handcuff double amputees, or pregnant women that get arrested for some reason.
 - The original version of the Pokérap had mewtwo, but not mew.
 - Ellen DeGeneres voiced Dory the blue tang.
 Blue tangs can live for 20 years.